X

 made

 its appearance, groceries were often delivered.
-There was no pavement
+Out this far west, almost no roads were paved as

 yet,